Oshotimmy/alx-zero_day/0x03-git/README.md

-Can you see my hard work is worth it, keep doing hard things!
+The only way to keep up is, keep doing hard things!